Dresden Academy of Fine Arts: Former faculty members

-One of its most illustrious teachers was Bernardo Bellotto, the painter of the world-famous town scapes of Dresden.
+One of its most illustrious teachers was Bernardo Bellotto, a painter of town scapes of Dresden.
 At the beginning of the 19th century, painters such as Anton Graff and Adrian Zingg made the Dresden Academy one of the most important art schools in Europe.
 The engraver Johann Friedrich Wilhem Müller, author of a famous engraving of the Sistine Madonna after Raphael, was a professor at the Akademie from 1814 to 1816.
 Ernst Rietschel, Gottfried Semper and Ludwig Richter consolidated the reputation of the academy, which experienced a further zenith around the turn of the century.
 Many other eminent artists and scholars closely associated with the history of the Academy include Eugen Bracht, Giovanni Casanova, Caspar David Friedrich, Oskar Kokoschka, and Otto Dix, who taught at the Dresden Academy and shaped its profile.